clockworkengineer/Antik/readme.md

 # [CMailIMAPParse](https://github.com/clockworkengineer/Antikythera_mechanism/blob/master/classes/CMailIMAPParse.cpp) #

 CMailIMAPParse is used to take any responses returned from IMAP commands, parse them and a return pointer to a suitable structure representation.
 This structure includes a return status and also error message field for when an error occurs.
-It contains all static methods but no data so has no constructors or a destructor.

 # [CMailIMAPBodyStruct](https://github.com/clockworkengineer/Antikythera_mechanism/blob/master/classes/CMailIMAPBodyStruct.cpp) #